8-year-old with 3 months of cough, night sweats, and arthritis (watch video)

 - Isolate hospitalized patients who may have TB (cough for 3 weeks, night sweats, hemoptysis, etc) and send three sputum specimens for acid-fast bacilli staining (AFB smears) and Mycobacterium tuberculosis cultures

-Xray: cavitary lesions, infiltrates, ghon complexes in apex of lungs
+Xray: upper cavitary lesions, infiltrates, ghon complexes in the apex of lungs

 - Ghon complex (calcified lymph + lesions)